 The windlass is used to lower and raise your anchor assembly.
-The switch is mounted at the helm station to the right of the steering wheel.
-The solenoid switch is mounted to the aft hull and the battery cables run up the starboard side.
+The switch is mounted at the helm station to the left of the steering wheel.
+The solenoid switch is located on the inside of the right wall of the power tower that houses the battery switches and main breaker panel in the console.
 The windlass is mounted inside the anchor locker at the bow of the boat.
 To access this area, lift the anchor hatch at the bow.
-A bow plate and anchor roller have been added to accept the anchor and keep it far enough from the bow of your 301 CC to prevent damage to the bow.
+A bow plate and anchor roller have been added to accept the anchor and keep it far enough from the bow of your 350 CC to prevent damage to the bow.
 The windlass is mounted just aft of the bow roller plate.
-The Windlass breaker is located on the battery switch panel in the port compartment on the side of the leaning post.
+The Windlass breaker is located inside the console on the main distribution panel.
 The windlass solenoid is mounted just above and to the left of the breaker panel.
-For more information on the breaker, see page 25.